wro4j/wro4j/docs/GettingStarted.md

-#summary How to get started with wro4j.
-#labels Featured,Phase-Implementation,Phase-Design

 Related Pages: [wro4j in a nutshell](http://wro4j.github.com/wro4j), [Installation](Installation), [MavenPlugin](MavenPlugin),[DesignOverview](DesignOverview)

 Before configuring wro4j into your application, it might be a good idea to see the [DesignOverview overall picture of wro4j design].